-The Administration division is funded by the Downtown Public Infrastructure Grant at \$299,500.
-In FY 2024 the State budget designated \$250 million to be awarded to Downtown Fresno to help revitalize downtown and historic Chinatown with the State's announcement of a deferred in funding the remaining \$200 million, the Department will closely monitor staffing levels to avoid the need for unnecessary reductions in staffing.

-The division is also funded by Measure C Flexible Funding at \$14,100.
-One of the Department's funding sources comes from the Measure C Extension, which is tied to sales tax, hence as consumers increase their spending revenue increases.
-Revenue for the programs are distributed by the Fresno County Transportation Authority (FCTA).
-The Capital Projects Department uses the Measure C Flexible subprogram to fund four divisions: Administration, Design, Construction Management, and Transportation Management.
-Further revenue and expenditure detail on the remaining Categories can be found under the Public Works Department.
+The Administration division is also funded by the Downtown Public Infrastructure Grant at \$299,500.
+In FY 2024 the state designated \$250 million to be awarded to Downtown Fresno to help revitalize downtown and historic Chinatown with \$50 million distributed in FY 2024.
+The remaining balance of \$200 million is pending; therefore, the Department will closely monitor the status in relation to staffing levels.
+The Division is also funded by Measure C Flexible Funding at \$14,100.
+Measure C revenue is tied to sales tax so as consumer spending increases and decreases, so does revenue.
+The Capital Projects Department uses the Measure C to fund four Divisions: Administration, Design, Construction Management, and Transportation Management.
+Further revenue and expenditure detail can be found under the Public Works Department.